The-Relational-Technology-Project/prompts/privacy_terms_page.md

 - Use orange bullet points for privacy, pink bullet points for terms.
 - Keep text size readable and accessible.
 - Style should feel human, approachable, and simple—avoiding overly legal or corporate aesthetics.

-## Output
-A Privacy & Terms page that any relational tech project can quickly remix by editing project name, contact info, location, and community care note, while maintaining clarity, warmth, and trust.